Aceik/Sitecore-Speedy/README.md

 `Speedy.fallbackExperienceAfterLoad = function () {` which can be found [here](https://github.com/Aceik/Sitecore-Speedy/blob/master/src/Foundation/Speedy/code/Views/Speedy/SpeedyJavascriptLoader.cshtml)

 At this stage Speedy doesn't support a hybrid model of loading some scripts in main upfront and some async.
 It might be something to consider in a future release.

+### Q) What happenned in the Sitecore 10 Release of Speedy ?
+### A)

+A fairly large overhaul that's what.
+We got feedback that content editors don't really want be generating optimised critical CSS chunks.
+Or at least its not really fair to put this burden on them.
+At the same time developers role off projects and don't want to maintain it.
+So in the V10 release we simply started reading the entire CSS bundle inline into the critical region in the <head> block of the page.
+This isn't optimal but its a lot more practical and its still give you far better scores than loading all of those external CSS files seperately as render blocking network calls.
+One caveat to this is that you need to consider [GZIP your HTML payload.](https://aceik.com.au/2020/10/05/page-speed-the-smaller-7th-pillar-micro-boosts/)